KDE/cutehmi/README.md

 </div>
 <!-- CUT HERE -->

+## Master milestones

+- Replace XML project description files by pure QML.
+- Implement *cutehmi_daemon* tool enabling one to run QML projects in daemon mode.
+- Modules and QML extensions are going to be unified as extensions.
+- Modbus extension should use QSerialBus module.
+- Modbus extension should provide database backend.

 ## Compiling

 1. Get the Qt toolkit.
 Open-source and commercial editions can be obtained from